Khaled-Abdelal/job-crawler/README.md

 1. [API Gateway](./api) A Golang front facing server which handles all incoming traffic.

-2. [Keywords](./keywords/) A Golang service which handles providing key words to be crawled.
+2. [Keywords](./keywords/) A Golang service which handles providing keywords to be crawled.

 3. [Crawler](./crawler/) A Golang service which handles receiving keywords and crawling different job sites for jobs then pushing them to be indexed.